infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Planning Stage.md

 	-   player is maybe transfer student or something idk
 -   Core game mechanics
 	-   Progression system:
+	-
 -   Gameplay Loop
+	-   First day is just regular day at school
+	-   as time goes on,
 -   Level and world design
 -   Art and/or sketches
 -   Monetization strategy